-Division inspection fees do not include costs associated with inspections conducted by local Authorities Having Jurisdiction or Third-Party Inspectors.
+Division inspection fees do not include costs associated with inspections conducted by local Authorities Having Jurisdiction or Delegated Building Inspectors.

 If the submitted Total Project Valuation appears to be below market value for the project, the Division reserves the right to request documentation from the Business Entity to verify the Total Project Valuation.
 The Business Entity has the right to mark documents submitted to verify the Total Project Valuation as proprietary information.